motmot/doc/source/index.rst

 ************************************

 Motmot is software for the realtime collection and analysis of uncompressed digital images from a variety of sources.
+The target audience ranges from anyone needing a simple GUI to record video to the developer wanting to implement a new realtime vision algorithm within an open, plugin-based environment.
 A primary goal is high throughput and low latency for use in realtime applications.
 We routinely use these libraries to process data from cameras with data rates up to 60 MB per second (with processing power to spare) on commodity hardware.

 The program :mod:`fview` is a high-level application for viewing camera output, adjusting camera parameters, streaming video to disk,